MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/IProvider.md

 The IProvider is the base interface for creating authentication providers that work with the various controls and helpers in the toolkit.

+> Available in the `CommunityToolkit.Authentication` package.

+> [!IMPORTANT]
+> Windows Community Toolkit - Graph Controls and Helpers packages are in preview.
+To get started using WCT preview packages visit: https://aka.ms/wct/wiki/previewpackages

 ```csharp
 using CommunityToolkit.Authentication;